 Additionally, each of these connected devices presents an opportunity to access your network.

 Hacking also robs you of a very important sense of privacy.
 What we do in the seclusion of our own home is something worth protecting.
 A right to privacy is a foundational part of our national identity.

 Being hacked robs not just you of that right, but it also puts your family in the way of prying eyes.
 What’s the use of spending your money for a roof over your head and walls around you to keep you safe if they can be penetrated so easily?

 For these reasons, it’s important to know the best ways to prevent yourself and your cameras from hacking.

 Hacking Security Cameras Locally

 Local hacks are the hacks that take place within the local network.
 This doesn’t mean having to get into your house anymore, either.
 We’re far from the days where a hacker needs to pose at the cable guy to get access to your network.

-Most security cameras hooked up to your wifi network are not securely encrypted or protected by an additional password.
-If someone can guess your wifi passcode, someone can seize control of your security cameras.
+Most security cameras hooked up to your WiFi network are not securely encrypted or protected by an additional password.
+If someone can guess your WiFi password, someone can seize control of your security cameras.